The Best Park Passes for Senior Camping Broken Down by State

 North Carolina

 Annual Parks Passes are available for North Carolina State Parks for $90.
-These cover day-use fees but not camping, which can cost as much as $25 a night.
+Because North Carolina State Parks are almost all free to enter, this pass is used to cover some day-use fees, but also ferry fees, swimming passes, and boat rentals.
+It does not cover camping fees, which can cost as much as $36 a night.
 Luckily, seniors receive a $6 discount on all campsites with the exception of primitive camping spots.

 North Dakota

 An Annual Pass to the state parks in North Dakota costs a mere $35.
 As if that wasn’t cheap enough, those who are eligible for senior state park passes and disabled individuals can get this same pass for only $28.
-That said, this pass doesn’t discount camping fees, which can range from $12 to $30.
+That said, this pass doesn’t discount camping fees.

 Ohio